Dasutin/smartbed-mqtt/README.md

 This remains connected to the bed controller and due to the bed only accepting one connection it will stop you from using the app to control the bed.

 Initial prototyping was only possible due to assistance from Murp on Discord.

-# Support

-For help with setup, or for sharing feedback please join the Discord server https://discord.gg/Hf3kpFjbZs